manthanguptaa/real-world-llm-apps/ai_recruiter/README.md

 ## Usage

-1. Enter the job description in the provided text area
+1. Enter the position requirements in the provided text area
-2. Choose how to upload resumes:
+2. Choose how to upload candidate resumes:
-   - Upload files directly: Select and upload resume files from your computer
+   - Upload files directly: Select and upload candidate resumes from your computer
    - Google Drive link: Provide a link to a Google Drive file or folder containing resumes
-3. Adjust the minimum passing score threshold using the slider
+3. Adjust the qualification threshold using the slider
-4. Click "Evaluate Resumes" to start the evaluation process
+4. Click "Evaluate Candidates" to start the talent assessment process
-5. View the results in the tabular format, sorted by passed and failed resumes
+5. View the assessment results, sorted by qualified and non-qualified candidates
-6. Download the evaluation results as a CSV file if needed
+6. Download the talent assessment report as a CSV file if needed

+## Benefits for Recruiters

+- **Time Savings**: Reduce manual resume screening time by up to 75%
+- **Objective Evaluation**: Standardize your candidate assessment process
+- **Detailed Insights**: Get comprehensive feedback on each candidate's strengths and areas for improvement
+- **Customizable Criteria**: Adjust qualification thresholds based on your specific needs
+- **Seamless Integration**: Works with your existing recruitment workflow and ATS

 ## Note

-- The application uses Google's Gemini Pro model to evaluate resumes
+- The platform uses Google's advanced Gemini AI model for talent evaluation
-- Make sure the resumes are in PDF, DOCX, or TXT format
+- Supports common resume formats (PDF, DOCX, TXT)
 - For Google Drive access, ensure the service account has proper access to the files/folders
 - When using the private key in environment variables, you may need to replace newlines with "\n"